sAr0603/noDB/README.md

 ##  About
-noDB is an implementation of noPassword auth of user,without using any dB,promoting horizontal scalability along cross connected domains.This is achieved by using the concept of ```JWT(Json Web Tokens)```.
+noDB is an implementation of passwordless authentication of user.

+Achieved without using any dB,promoting horizontal scalability.
+This is achieved by using the power of ```JWT(Json Web Tokens)```.

 Built using ```express.js``` for server,
 ```React``` for frontend.